Cubitect/Cubitick/README.md

 ## Source
 The source code [here](https://github.com/Cubitect/Cubitick/tree/master) contains the modified classes in the decompiled minecraft code from [Mod Coder Pack](http://www.modcoderpack.com).
 The unmodified classes are not included.

+Some versions of this mod are written by modifying minecraft's obfuscated code (for minecraft versions were MCP is unavailable).
+For those version I used the [CFR java decompiler](http://www.benf.org/other/cfr/) to get the source code.
+However, it turns out that it is not possible to modify the MinecraftServer class this way, as only classes in the default directory are accessible this way.
+To work around this issue I used [Krakatau Bytecode Tools](https://github.com/Storyyeller/Krakatau) to move the MinecraftServer class into the default directory.